-The tooth may have to be divided into segments so it van be removed easily and safely.
+The tooth may have to be divided into segments so it can be removed easily and safely.

 The incision in your gums may have to be closed with stitches.
-Some stitches dissolve after a few days.
-Your dentist will remove the stitches.
+Stitches will dissolve after a few days.

 Gentle Dental offers IV Sedation, so the removal of your problematic wisdom teeth can be achieved with minimal pain.

-For some people the dentist may recommend “IV sedation”, that is, putting them to sleep with an injection.
-A specialist an aesthetist gives IV sedation.
+For most people the dentist will recommend “IV sedation”, that is, putting them to sleep with an injection.
+A specialist anaesthetist gives IV sedation.

 IV sedation may be used in people who: